helloimlixin/Data-Structures-and-Algorithms/Section5_Graphs/src/Subsection1_GraphSearchAlgorithms/DepthFirstSearch/README.md

 - Find all vertices connected to a given source vertex.
 - Find a path between two vertices.

+## Design Pattern for Graph Processing

+**Design pattern** Decouple graph data type from graph processing.

+- Create a Graph object `graph`.
+- Pass `graph` to a graph-processing routine.
+- Query the graph-processing routine for information.

 ## Depth-First Search Properties

 ***Proposition*** DFS makrs all vertices connected to $s$ in time proportional